urllib3/urllib3/docs/advanced-usage.rst

 succeed.
 For example, if you are specifying your own certificate for validation and the server presents a different certificate you would expect the connection to fail.
-However, if that server presents a certificate that is in the system keychain then the conneciton will succeed.
+However, if that server presents a certificate that is in the system keychain then the connection will succeed.

 `This article <https://hynek.me/articles/apple-openssl-verification-surprises/>`_
 has more in-depth analysis and explanation.